Infohazard.HyperNav 2.0.0

 Prerequisites

-HyperNav also has three additional package manager dependencies: burst, collections, and editorcoroutines.
+Finally HyperNav has two additional package manager dependencies: burst and collections.
 However, these will automatically be installed when you import it, so no need to do anything here.

 Asset Store